 In January 2003, the FASB issued Interpretation, or FIN, No. 46, "Consolidation of Variable Interest Entities."
 FIN 46 requires that unconsolidated variable interest entities be consolidated by their primary beneficiaries.
 A primary beneficiary is the party that absorbs a majority of the entity's expected losses or residual benefits.
+In October 2003, the FASB issued FASB Staff Position No. FIN 46-6.
+FIN 46-6 deferred the effective date of FIN 46 to the end of the first interim or annual period ending after

-FIN 46 applies immediately to variable interest entities created after January 31, 2003 and to existing variable interest entities in the periods beginning after June 15, 2003.
+December 15, 2003 for variable interest entities created before February 1, 2003.
+FIN 46 applies immediately to variable interest entities created after January 31, 2003.
 In October 2000, we entered into a synthetic lease agreement under which the lessor purchased our existing laboratory and office buildings and animal facility in The Woodlands, Texas and agreed to fund the construction of an additional laboratory and office building and a second animal facility.
 The synthetic lease agreement was subsequently expanded to include funding for the construction of a central plant facility for the distribution of utilities and related services among our facilities.
-As adopted on July 1, 2003, FIN 46 will require us to consolidate the lessor under our synthetic lease.
-Accordingly, if the synthetic lease remains in place as of September 30, 2003, our balance sheet as of such date will reflect as assets additional property and equipment approximating the \$55.0 million funded under the synthetic lease for property and improvements, less accumulated depreciation, and a similar amount as a liability.
-We would be required to depreciate such improvements over their useful lives.
-Whether or not the synthetic lease remains on Lexicon's balance sheet as of September 30, 2003, our statement of operations for the third quarter of 2003 will reflect a charge of approximately \$2.3 million for depreciation through June 30, 2003, as a cumulative effect of an accounting change.
-We are currently seeking to replace the synthetic lease.
-See "-Liquidity and Capital Resources.
+As adopted on December 31, 2003, FIN 46 will require us to consolidate the lessor under our synthetic lease.
+Accordingly, if the synthetic lease remains in place as of December 31, 2003, our balance sheet as of such date will reflect additional property and equipment of \$54.8 million funded under the synthetic lease for property and improvements, less accumulated depreciation; \$52.3 million as long-term debt; and \$2.5 million as minority interest.
+Our statement of operations for the year ended December 31, 2003 will reflect a charge of approximately \$3.1 million for depreciation through December 31, 2003, as a cumulative effect of an accounting change.
+In addition, we will be required to depreciate such improvements over their useful lives.
+We are currently considering replacing the synthetic lease.
+See " Liquidity and Capital Resources."